PierBover/svbmit/README.md

 npm i svbmit
 ```

-Note: Svbmit is undergoing a heavy rewrite so I have decided to remove the docs until the API is more stable and more features are added.
+Svbmit is undergoing a heavy rewrite so I have decided to remove the docs until the API is more stable and more features are added.

+If you're curious, you can check the code of the [demo app](demo-app/src/components) where all features are being used:

+* Dynamic forms
+* Cross field validation (eg: confirm password)
+* Group field validation (eg: age validation of multiple fields)
+* How to implement async validation
+* File inputs